tarasglek/duckpond/README.md

 There are apparently global databases like https://cloud.google.com/spanner but they are eye-wateringly complex+expensive.
 One can also setup a traditional database like postgres with a global read replica, but that's still expensive and complicated.

-icebase is meant to to serve the typical infrequent write + cheap select() reads usecase.
+duckpond is meant to to serve the typical infrequent write + cheap select() reads usecase.
 This should cover needs of 90% serverless functions.
 - Data is stored as parquet on S3 with a single index file
 - Users are expected to query tables via primary key only.
 (Can be loosened in future)
 - Primary key is [uuiv7](https://uuid7.com/)